Something went wrong. Try again later

 No Caption Provided

-Unlike the many rumors about playing as Luigi in Super Mario 64, this one is actually true.
-Interestingly, Luigi actually did become a playable character in the handheld remake, Super Mario 64 DS.
+Unlike the many rumors about playing as Luigi in Super Mario 64 (though years later it has been confirmed through datamining that he was originally planned to be in the game) Luigi is a playable character in the handheld remake, Super Mario 64 DS.

-Other escapades by the little green man are told rather than played - the second iteration of Paper Mario involved a humorous side story running parallel to Mario’s own adventure.
+Other escapades by the little green man are told rather than played, in the first Paper Mario, Luigi has a hidden diary that can be read, and in its sequel, Paper Mario: The Thousand Year Door, Luigi has humorous side story running parallel to Mario’s own adventure.

 Spin-off Titles